A living glossary for Ethereum Localism and cosmo-local collaboration.

 Mutual Aid

-A practice of collective care and resource-sharing based on solidarity rather than charity or exchange.
-Mutual aid networks organize horizontally to meet community needs—from disaster relief to ongoing support—and build lasting relationships of reciprocity.
-In Ethereum Localism, mutual aid is both an end (strengthening local bonds) and a coordination challenge that Web3 tools can help address transparently and inclusively.
+A practice of collective care and resource-sharing grounded in solidarity rather than charity or market exchange.
+Mutual aid networks organize horizontally to meet community needs, from immediate support in times of crisis to ongoing systems of care, while building lasting relationships of reciprocity.

 Related terms: Commitment Pooling, Local Coordination, Networked Mutual Aid.